VSTOPIA/JS-Live-API/index.md

 ### Max 9 and the New <code class="max9-object">v8</code> Object

-Max 9 introduced `v8` (and `v8.codebox`) based on the V8 engine powering Node.js and Chrome.
+Max 9 introduced <code class="max9-object">v8</code> (and <code class="max9-object">v8.codebox</code>) based on the V8 engine powering Node.js and Chrome.
 It brings modern syntax support and performance improvements.
-Everyone using Live 12.2+ can now use `v8` in Max for Live devices.
+Everyone using Live 12.2+ can now use <code class="max9-object">v8</code> in Max for Live devices.

 ## Next Steps